What is a Misrepresentation?

 In somes cases, a court may both void a contract and award an indemnity or a monetary payout to the injured party.
 The indemnity differs from damages.
 In particular, an indemnity is designed to comply with the terms of a contract, while damages seek to return an injured party to their pre-contract financial position.
 Any condition with a contract that limits or excuses liability for misrepresentations is subject to evaluation by a court of law.
 If the condition is deemed to be unreasonable, the condition may not hold legal weight.

 If you need help with analyzing, drafting, or arguing a misrepresentation claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.